bbc/gel/src/components/cards.md

 1. The video does not auto-play[^4]
 2. The video player's controls are accessible by screen reader and keyboard
-3. Dialog in the video is accompanied by closed captions
+3. Dialogue in the video is accompanied by closed captions

 If (as illustrated in the [original GEL Card documentation](https://www.bbc.co.uk/gel/guidelines/promos)) an auxiliary play/pause button is provided,  ensure that the button is accessible: